Hardwood Flooring Installation Tips!

 All about Nailing or Stapling your flooring down

-If your installing 3/4 inch thick solid wood flooring you will need to either rent or purchase a larger flooring nailer that is either a manual nailer that you swing and strike the top of the gun with a steel mallet several times to drive the cleat nail.
+If your installing 3/4" thick solid wood flooring you will need to either rent or purchase a larger flooring nailer that is either a manual nailer that you swing and strike the top of the gun with a steel mallet several times to drive the cleat nail.

-When using 1/2 inch or thinner solid wood flooring or thinner engineered flooring you will need to rent or purchase an easy pull trigger stapler that is also run by a small compressor to drive staples into the top inside edge of the tongue of the flooring.
-These type of nailing guns have an adjustable base plate to accommodate different board thicknesses. (naturally click lock or direct down installations are not nailed)
+When using 1/2" or thinner solid wood flooring or thinner engineered flooring you will need to rent or purchase an easy pull trigger stapler that is also run by a small compressor to drive staples into the top inside edge of the tongue of the flooring.
+These type of nailing guns have an adjustable base plate to accommodate different board thicknesses.
+(Naturally click lock or direct down installations are not nailed.)

 Proper nailing is essential to avoid any problems later.
 We suggest face nailing every 8 inches along the back side of the starting row and then blind nail every 6-8 inches along the tongue of every board thereafter staying 4 inches in from each end of the board to prevent the splitting of the wood boards.